Bowarc/lumin/readme.md

 Is the daemon usefull ?

-i might be for playlist but if you're only gonna set a single video in repeat-inf, it's not gonna do sht
+it might be for playlist but if you're only gonna set a single video in repeat-inf, it's not gonna do sht

 I guess create stats ? that could be fun